 Follow information on social media with #ESNO guide

-DOWNLOAD THE GUIDE - ENGLISH
+DOWNLOAD THE FULL GUIDE 2020 - ENGLISH

 The members of the European Specialist Nurses Organisation (ESNO) are creating a comprehensive guide for nurses in Europe.
 This aims to equip nurses to be able to address the increasing health threat related to preventable infections.
 The work will be carried out by a focus group of nurse academics, experts and professional nurses with experience across a variety of health domains.